 If you are confident that you know the learning material of a particular course and have met the learning objectives of that class, you may take a challenge exam to test out of the course.
 A maximum of 67.5 units may be challenged as part of the 90 unit degree program at CIU.
 There is a fee for each challenge exam.
 Keep in mind that if you pass a challenge examination, this grade will not be calculated as part of your final GPA.
 Email the admissions office at email@example.com to setup a challenge exam for a specific course.

 You can enroll in an on-demand course.
 Due to limited faculty, we can only offer a limited number of live courses per quarter at this time.
 To plan your schedule properly, please visit this page to see what courses will be offered over the next two academic years: http://www.calislamic.com/schedule

 Some colleges operate under a quarter system whereas others operate under a semester system.
 A bachelor's degree requires either 120 semester units or 180 quarter units.
 To figure out the semester to quarter unit conversion, multiply by 1.5.
 So if you completed 60 semester units at another institution that you want to transfer to CIU in order to get the bachelor's degree, multiply those 60 units by 1.5 and it will equal 90 quarter units.

 It is very important to decide whether or not you want to pursue a degree.
-If you do, you must intend to eventually complete all twenty courses, or 90 units, in addition to having completed two years of undergraduate studies elsewhere.
+If you do, you must intend to eventually complete all core courses, or 90 units, in addition to having completed two years of undergraduate studies elsewhere.
 If you are only interested in taking some classes, here and there, depending on your schedule and interest level, then it is recommended you take courses as an audit student.

 No. In fact, we have designed our program in mind so that students can simultaneously pursue their career education and Islamic education at the same time.
 It is like double-majoring in a university, except you attend two different schools at the same time.